Helix Platform Consent

 - Ask you to share some basic details about you, like your age, sex, and email address.

-When you choose to use a Partner’s DNA Product, you allow Helix to share portions of your Genetic Information with that Partner.
-Helix will share the portions that the Partner needs to offer you their product(s) and improve their product(s) over time.
+When you activate a Partner’s DNA Product, you allow Helix to share portions of your Genetic Information, Account Information, and Self-Reported Information with that Partners.
+Helix will share the portions that the DNA Protduct Partner needs to offer you their product(s) and improve their product(s) over time.
 In some cases, Helix will provide Helix Insights to a Partner to help power the Partner's DNA Product.
+Helix may work with a service provider to offer the Helix Insight.
 You can find out which insights a given DNA Product provides in its Product Consent.

 You can ask Helix to stop sharing your information with a given DNA Product.
 You can do so through your Account Settings.
 For Partner DNA Products, stopping sharing may not close your account for that product.
 To close that account, you can contact the Partner who offers that DNA Product.